nothinglabs/openmelt2/antweight_reference_platform/readme.md

 The PCB blank / copper sheet provides adequate surface area to be mounted using double-sided tape.

-## Battery
-The [7.4v 900mAh battery](https://www.amazon.com/dp/B09BYVNH2N?psc=1&ref=ppx_yo2ov_dt_b_product_details) used for test build is specified as 53x29x16mm (46 grams).
-The key dimension is that it needs to be <30mm wide in order to fit as oriented.

-Runtime on a full battery charge is over 6 minutes.
-A somewhat smaller battery could probably be used.

-Upgrading to a 11.1v battery may be possible - but could be too much for the MOSFET to handle.

 ## Battery Voltage Monitor
 Two resistors (10k and 100k Ohm) as shown in the schematic are required to create the 10:1 voltage divider needed for battery monitoring / alarm.